linasc3-ai/rave-documentation/02-installation.md

 Download and install RStudio Desktop directly from the website: <https://www.rstudio.com/products/rstudio/download/> Be sure to download the version that corresponds to the OS system.
 If RStudio is already downloaded, simply ensure it is updated to the *latest* version.
 Refer to the following screenshot for guidance.

 ![Screenshot of [RStudio download site](https://www.rstudio.com/products/rstudio/download/)](static/image/RStudioScreenshot.png)

+### Install external programs (`dcm2niix`, `FreeSurfer`, `FSL`, `AFNI`)

+The following external programs are used by RAVE in the Surface Reconstruction and Electrode Localization module, and so it is **necessary** to download them now.

+> Note: If trying to download `FreeSurfer`, `FSL`, or `AFNI` on a Mac, it is necessary to download and install `Xquartz` release from <https://www.xquartz.org>.
+Xquartz enables applications that were not designed for MacOS to still run on Mac computers.

+1. `dcm2niix`: A package used to convert DICOM image files into the `NifTi-1` file format.
+Visit the [GitHub repository] (<https://github.com/rordenlab/dcm2niix/blob/master/README.md#install>).
+There are various ways to install based on the computer's operating system.

+2. `FreeSurfer`: A package used for the analysis and visualization of neuroimaging data.
+RAVE uses it to reconstruct cortical surfaces based on a subject's MRI scan.
+Visit the [`FreeSurfer` wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloads).
+There are various ways to install based on the computer's operating system.

+> Note: When RAVE invokes FreeSurfer, an error may arise indicating that the FreeSurfer license file was not found.
+To avoid errors down the road, visit <https://surfer.nmr.mgh.harvard.edu/fswiki/License>.
+Follow the instructions to fill out a form requesting the **free license key,** recieve a license.txt file via email, and then place that file in the appropriate folder.

+3. `FSL` OR `ANFI`: `FSL` is a library used for the analysis of fMRI, MRI, and DTI brain images. `ANFI` (Analysis of Functional NeuroImages) is a software used for the analysis and display of MRI data.
+Pick either one to download; RAVE will use the selected program to align a CT scan to a MRI image.

+* `FSL`: Visit the [`FSL` Website](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation).
+Fill out the form to request a **FSL license** and specify the computer's operating system.
+Instructions will then be given for the selected system.
+Pay particular attention to any notes given in the instructions (e.g. administrative privileges, Mac Monterey users).

+* `AFNI`: Visit the [`AFNI` Website](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/main_toc.html).
+Select the appropriate link based on the computer's operating system.
+In the resulting download guide, please skip over steps to install Homebrew and R as installing RAVE already necessitated doing so.
+(The most important step is "Install AFNI".)
+When following the final step, "Evaluating Setup," any warnings regarding an old X version, login shell, matplotlib, or insufficient data for AFNI bootcamp can be ignored as RAVE does not require these configurations.

 ## Install RAVE